 Back in 1990, Dundonald Church began to meet as an exciting new church plant of 35 adults and children.

 They initially met on Sundays in a local primary school and after a few years of encouraging growth, they formed their own charity.
 By God’s grace, Dundonald Church continued to flourish and, with the support of other local churches, subsequently planted a number of other new churches across Southwest London.
-Today, our shared charity, The Co-Mission Churches Trust, is responsible for nine London churches.
+Today, our shared charity, The Co-Mission Churches Trust, is responsible for ten London churches.

 Our churches may appear different in many ways, but they are all enthusiastic participants in the Co-Mission church planting network and together share a common faith and mission.
 God’s Spirit has led and grown us by his Word in the faith summarised by the Co-Mission statement of faith and our churches are united in our doctrinal distinctives.